zingff/kortex_motion_planning/doc/generalTutorial.md

 Those combinations are tested.

 - `cuda11.0`,  `python 3.6`with trash low performance GPU `GeForce 1660Ti`
 - `cuda11.0`, `python 3.8`, with trash low performance GPU `GeForce 1660Ti`
 - `cuda11.1`, `python 3.8`, with `RTX A2000 Laptop`

+Please note that using AnyGrasp for grasp generation consumes approximately 1.6GB of GPU memory, as tested on an RTX A2000 with 4GB of memory.
+You can decrease the resolution of the screen or close VScode, Typora, Google Chrome, etc,. to reduce the usage of GPU.

 ##### Shortcut